-You will discover vivid depictions of Asian's wealth of natural scenery, cultural diversity, and family interactions in the works presented here.
-We hope many people will experience the artistic sensibilities of children in Asia through their works.
+You will discover in the works presented here vivid depictions of Asian's wealth of natural scenery, cultural diversity, and family interaction.

 Mitsubishi Asian Children's Enikki Festa